 Love and Peace

 Growing up in the United Methodist Church, I served as an acolyte, sang with the Children, Youth, and Chancel Choirs, played the organ, taught Sunday School and began the process of becoming a United Methodist minister.
 My church congregation voted to sponsor me and I began the first steps while still in High School.
-But, the call to the field of education was stronger, so I received my B.S. in Elementary Education and continue teaching today.
+But, the call to the field of education was stronger, so I received my B.S. in Elementary Education and taught school for 38 years.
 Through the years of my educational career, my spiritual journey led me to the Roman Catholic Church.
 I was drawn to the sacramental life of the church especially the Eucharist.
 My life would profoundly change at that point.
 But, after a painful separation from the Catholic Church in 2004, I spent many months, bitter, angry, and convinced that I would not go back to the church, any church, ever.
 But, God continued speaking to my heart and the following spring after Easter, I realized that I needed to find another church home.